ibm-cloud-docs/api-handbook/fundamentals/status-codes.md

 405  | [Method Not Allowed](http://tools.ietf.org/html/rfc7231#section-6.5.5) | This code SHOULD be returned when the requested resource doesn't support the request method.
 When this code is returned the response MUST include the `Allow` header with the list of accepted request methods for the resource.
 This code MUST only be used when one of the [Methods](/docs/api-handbook/fundamentals/methods.html) documented in this handbook is not valid for a particular URI.
 See also `501` under [server errors](#server-errors-5xx).[^405-versus-501]
 406  | [Not Acceptable](http://tools.ietf.org/html/rfc7231#section-6.5.6) | This code MUST be returned when the resource the client requested is not available in a format allowed by the `Accept` header the client supplied.
 408  | [Request Timeout](http://tools.ietf.org/html/rfc7231#section-6.5.7) | This code SHOULD be returned when the client took too long to finish sending the request.
-409  | [Conflict](http://tools.ietf.org/html/rfc7231#section-6.5.8) | This code SHOULD be returned when the request cannot be processed because of a conflict between the request and the current state of the resource.
-It MAY indicate that changes which the client is unaware of have taken place.
+409  | [Conflict](http://tools.ietf.org/html/rfc7231#section-6.5.8) | This code SHOULD be returned when the request cannot be processed because of a conflict between the request and the current client-controlled state in the system.
+See [Conflicts](#conflicts).
 410  | [Gone](http://tools.ietf.org/html/rfc7231#section-6.5.9) | This code MAY be returned to indicate that a resource is no longer available and is not expected to return to availability.
 However, if it is impractical for a system to maintain a record of deleted or purged resources, or poses a security risk, `404` MAY be returned instead.
 412  | [Precondition Failed](http://tools.ietf.org/html/rfc7232#section-4.2) | This code MUST be returned when the client specified one or more preconditions in its headers, and the server cannot meet those preconditions.
 413  | [Payload Too Large](https://tools.ietf.org/html/rfc7231#section-6.5.11) | This code MUST be returned when a request payload size exceeds [the documented limit](/docs/api-handbook?topic=api-handbook-format#request-body-constraints).